Vietnam - a rock arch over a peaceful river nestled among mountains

 Mui Ne - Da Lat

 We continue to discover the beauty of nature.
-It may seem odd, but just 50 km from Mui Ne lie the white sand dunes (Đồi Cát Trắng).
-This is one of the few desert areas in Southeast Asia, formed by ancient iron mines that have existed for hundreds of years.
-Here, we can't expect to see camels, but instead, we'll be surprised by the sight of shepherds grazing cows among the sandy expanses.
-If we take a walk, we'll come across the most impressive part of the area – a small lagoon covered with lotus flowers.
-By the lake, there is also a small pine forest, offering cool breezes even in the hot Asian desert.
+It's a bit strange, but just 50 km from Mui Ne lie the White Sand Dunes (Đồi Cát Trắng).
+This is one of the few desert areas in Southeast Asia, formed by ancient iron mines that have existed for centuries.
+You won't see camels here, but you might be surprised by the sight of herdsmen grazing cows amidst the sandy expanse.
+If you walk further, you'll stumble upon the most stunning part of the area – a small lagoon covered with lotus flowers.
+Next to the lake, there is a small pine forest that cools the wind even in the hot Asian desert.

-The next stop is the red sand dunes (Đồi Hồng).
-To reach them, we need to walk along the bottom of the enchanting sources (Fairy Springs).
-Every wet step, sometimes ankle-deep, and at other times knee-deep, is worth it for the breathtaking view of high dunes in carmine hues and caverns like those in a film set of the Grand Canyon.
+Our next stop is the Red Sand Dunes (Đồi Hồng).
+To reach them, we'll need to walk, wading through the bottom of the enchanting Fairy Springs.
+Every wet step, sometimes ankle-deep, other times knee-deep, is worth the breathtaking view of tall carmine-coloured dunes and caverns reminiscent of a movie set for the Grand Canyon.

-After lunch, we continue towards Da Lat – the capital of Lam Dong Province, Vietnam.
-Da Lat is the city of flowers and newlyweds, with lovely French villas, clean air, beautiful waterfalls, and magnificent lakes, located in a lush and green valley with postcard-like beauty.
-Situated 1500 m above sea level and covered with green pine forests, one can experience all four seasons in a single day here.
-The fog covering the valleys almost all year long lends it the name 'City of Eternal Spring'.
-Another name for Da Lat is 'Le Petit Paris' (Little Paris), from when it was still under French control, as French officials wanted to create this city as the ideal resort town, a significant educational center for their life in Indochina, a place far from their homeland – France.
-And so, Da Lat was the capital of the Federation of Indochina during World War II.
+After lunch, we continue to Da Lat – the capital of Lam Dong Province, Vietnam.
+Da Lat is the city of flowers and newlyweds, with beautiful French villas, fresh air, stunning waterfalls, and magnificent lakes situated in a lush and green valley of postcard beauty.
+Located 1500 meters above sea level and surrounded by green pine forests, you can experience all four seasons in one day here.
+The mist that covers the valleys almost year-round gives it the name 'City of Eternal Spring'.
+Another name for Da Lat is 'Le Petit Paris' (Little Paris) from when it was still under French control; French officials wanted to create this city as the ideal resort town, a significant educational center for their life in Indochina, a place far from their homeland – France.
+Thus, Da Lat was the capital of the Federation of Indochina during the Second World War.

 Food: breakfast, lunch